commfish/seak_sablefish/2023/text/tmb_sablefish_asa_v23.md

 ## ABC RECOMMENDATIONS

 The recommended ABC for 2023 is derived from an average of the recommended ABC from the base model and model v23.
-Regardless of model choice, the population continues to expand with the growth and maturation of the 2013-2019 year classes.
+Regardless of model choice, the population continues to expand with the growth and maturation of the 2013-2018 year classes.
+Harvest rates and fishing mortality has been fairly stable for the past 8 years, relatively, in comparison to the high harvests seen in the 1990's and early 2000's (Figure \@ref(fig:fishmort)).
 Model v23 shows the population to be much closer to SB50 than does the base model (Figure \@ref(fig:Fsprcomp)) and using this model would result in an increase in the ABC of 3% from last year.
 Given that the population is increasing, and the population is forecast to continue increasing in the next several years (albeit, at a slowing rate) we felt that in fairness to the fleet that averaging the two models was appropriate.
 This may result in a small to negligible change in the ABC in the 2024 assessment as model development continues and model v23 becomes the base model for the next assessment.

 Model v23 results in a maximum permissible ABC (max ABC) of 1,486,406 round lbs at the target fully selected fishing mortality of $F_{50}$ (Table \@ref(tab:brps)).
 This is a 43,092 round lb increase (3%) from the 2022 ABC of 1,443,314 round lbs.
 The base model produces a max ABC of 1,873,598 round lbs (30% higher than last year’s max ABC) which under the max 15% change would have resulted in a recommended ABC of 1,659,811 round lbs (or a 15% increase).
-Balancing model v23 with the base model and averaging the recommended ABC from the two models results in a recommended ABC of 1,573,109 round lbs, of a 9% increase from last year’s ABC.
+Balancing model v23 with the base model and averaging the recommended ABC from the two models results in a recommended ABC of 1,573,109 round lbs, or a 9% increase from last year’s ABC.
 Mortality from fishery releases under $F_{50}$, assuming fixed retention probabilities and a discard mortality of 0.16 is estimated to be 69,522 lbs in model v23 and 79,711 in the base model, which was included in the max ABC calculation (Table \@ref(tab:brps) and \@ref(tab:decrements)).

 While there is uncertainty in the absolute estimate of sablefish biomass in the NSEI, the population is undoubtedly increasing as the 2013-2018 year classes continue to grow and mature.
 This trend is likely to continue over the next several years as these fish become fully mature and reach maximum size.
 While this is certainly a good sign, it is important to note that the population remains below historical levels and that there is still a lack of older fish in the population.
-Older females likely contribute disproportionally to the spawning output in the population and it remains desirable to maintain fishing pressure that allows the younger age classes to grow and mature.
+Older females likely contribute disproportionately to the spawning output in the population and it remains desirable to maintain fishing pressure that allows the younger age classes to grow and mature.

 # FUTURE WORK AND RECOMENDATIONS